-How to Use Your Therapy Website to Screen Clients You Don't Want to Work With
+How to Use Your Therapy Website to Screen Out Clients Who Aren't a Good Fit

 Let’s get real: We don’t like to work with EVERYONE.* We have certain types of clients we really enjoy working with.
 Fielding calls from clients you can’t or don’t want to work with can take up a lot of time and energy.